SEN Information Report

 What can you do if you are not happy?

 The first point of contact for anything relating to your child’s education is the class teacher.
 We encourage parents not to wait for the next formal opportunity to meet but to contact us on an ongoing basis.
 Staff are always available to talk outside of teaching hours or an appointment can be made for a mutually convenient time.
-Please either telephone or use the Home School Diary system.
+Please either telephone or use the Home School Class DoJo messaging system.

 For matters not directly relating to your child’s progress, parents are invited to contact our main office whereby a Team Leader or Deputy/Headteacher will be available to talk to you.